jdrusso/soil-hygrometer/README.md

 ## Overview
 This repository is used to set up a system with an Arduino-based hygrometer communicating back to the Caprica hub.

+Basically I'm terrible at growing plants but I'm OK at electronics and writing code, so I figured I'd use the latter to do the former.
+A hygrometer measures soil moisture content, by measuring the resistance between two probes in the soil.
+More moist soil has higher conductivity/lower resistance, so as the soil dries out, you can watch the resistance increase.

+This system consists of two parts.
+An Arduino with a hygrometer and an RF transceiver sits at the planter box, and wirelessly communicates to another transceiver connected to a Raspberry Pi's GPIO ports.

+Progress on this has been stalled for a while, due to ruining my hygrometer -- I was taking measurements continuously, which I think was basically just electrolyzing the water in the soil.
+The contacts on the hygrometer got horribly oxidized, and I haven't replaced it yet.

 ### Arduino
 The Arduino (or similar compatible microcontroller) side consists of a simple sketch to read data from a YL-38 +  YL-69 hygrometer and controller combination.